 How to choose the right bulk liquid transport company

-Evaluate carrier screening.
-If working with a broker, ask how they screen carriers — insurance minimums, hazmat authority verification, equipment condition, tank wash records.
+- Evaluate carrier screening.
+If working with a broker, ask how they screen carriers: insurance minimums, hazmat authority verification, equipment condition, and tank wash records.
 For a deeper look at how tanker equipment varies, see our complete guide to liquid bulk transport equipment.

 Why chemical shippers choose Total Connection

-Total Connection has operated as a liquid bulk freight broker since 1994.
+Total Connection has operated as a liquid bulk freight broker since 1995.
 We maintain a network of over 30,000 pre-approved tanker carriers, each screened against a 5-point compliance checklist.
 Every shipment gets a dedicated account manager.
 One person, one phone number.
 Learn more about how to get your chemical freight covered faster.
+The same team also handles the drayage, the inland truckload, the warehousing, the customs entry, and the export ocean leg, so one partner owns the whole move.
 One team accountable from quote to delivery.
 Call 732-817-0401 or request a quote.